Sometimes, people with depression are the best ones to fall head over heels in love with, you know.

 Because the reality of falling in love with someone who has depression comes with entering a world and a topic you probably don’t know much about.
 But in time, you’ll learn first hand how depression affects someone.

 There is nothing glamorized about the nights we fall apart and are a complete basket case and there’s going to be nothing you can do to fix it.
 And before your eyes, it’s not this person you might have fallen in love with.
-Everything about us looks the same but it’s like a switch went off and you’re trying to bring us back but all you can do is watch in horror like we’ve transformed into some kind of monster.
+Everything about us looks the same but it’s like a switch went off and you’re trying to bring us back but all you can do is watch in horror as we’ve transformed into some kind of monster.

 There is nothing lovely about those days where our head takes us to a really dark place and we become a version of ourselves we don’t recognize.
 Or those times we haven’t eaten or showered or left the house in days and you want to help but you feel helpless too.